Indulgence: Subjects who have the power to grant indulgences

+For patriarchs this applies in the individual localities of the patriarchate, in churches that follow the specific rite of the patriarchate beyond its borders, and everywhere for the faithful of their own rite.

+Cardinal bishops enjoy the faculty of granting only partial indulgence in any place.
+This indulgence can be purchased only by those who are present in the individual places from time to time.

 Actions for which indulgences are granted

 Partial indulgences

 There are four general grants of indulgence, which are meant to encourage the faithful to infuse a Christian spirit into the actions of their daily lives and to strive for perfection of charity.
 These indulgences are partial, and their worth therefore depends on the fervour with which the person performs the recommended actions: